-2.3.2.1 Potential Overlap
+Potential Overlap

 SNOMED CT provides a variety of attributes that can be used to represent relationships between different concepts in a post-coordinated expression.
 These post-coordinated expressions have the potential to represent some association that might alternatively be represented using ActRelationships.
-For example, the attributes [ 42752001 | due to ] could be used to construct expressions such as [ 49218002 | hip pain |: 42752001 | due to | = 396275006 | osteoarthritis ], which could also be represented using two separate Observations linked by an ActRelationship with the typeCode "caused by".
+For example, the attributes [ 42752001 | due to |] could be used to construct expressions such as [ 49218002 | hip pain |: 42752001 | due to | = 396275006 | osteoarthritis |], which could also be represented using two separate Observations linked by an ActRelationship with the typeCode "caused by".

-2.3.2.2 Rules and Guidance
+Rules and Guidance